 - 3/4 teaspoon salt

-- 2 cups chocolate chips or chunks (I used 1 cup milk chocolate chips + 1 cup semi-sweet chocolate chunks, mostly because it's what we had on hand)
+- 2 cups chocolate chips or chunks (I used 1 cup milk chocolate chips + 1 cup semi-sweet chocolate chunks, mostly because it's what we had on hand.
+Dark chocolate would work really well in these as well.)

 - 2 cups walnuts roughly chopped (optional; we skipped the walnuts)

-- In a large mixing bowl, cream together cold cubed butter, brown sugar, and sugar for about 4 minutes or until creamy.
+- In a large mixing bowl, cream together cold cubed butter (no need to get them to room temperature, just cut the butter right out of the fridge), brown sugar, and white sugar for about 4 minutes or until creamy.

 - Add eggs, one at a time, mixing well after each one.

-- Stir in flours, cornstarch, baking soda, and salt.
+- Stir in the remaining dry ingredients, i.e., both the cake flour and regular flour, cornstarch, baking soda, and salt.
 Mix until just combined to avoid overmixing.
 Stir in chocolate chips and walnuts (optional).

 - Separate dough into large balls and place on lightly colored cookie sheet.
 They are bigger than you think!
 You will fit 4 to 6 cookies on one large cookie sheet.
 The dough makes 8 extra-large cookies or 12 medium/large cookies.**